-Nautique warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship (including: cracks not caused by negligence, impact or collision) for a period of three (3) years or three (300) hours (whichever occurs first), from date of delivery.
+Nautique warrants to the original user or purchaser, whichever comes first, of each new Nautique boat that the gel coat, under normal authorized use, shall remain free from defect in material and workmanship (including: cracks not caused by negligence, impact, or collision) for a period of three (3) years or three (300) hours (whichever occurs first), after the first date of delivery to the original user or purchaser.
 See owner's manual for owner's gel coat maintenance responsibilities.